 The best employers will implement both proactive and reactive initiatives to support struggling employees.

-By being on the lookout for potential causes or signs of work-related stress, you can stand yourself in good stead to be able to proactively support those employees or colleagues who may be struggling.
+By being on the lookout for potential causes or signs of work-related stress, you can stand yourself in good stead to be able to proactively support employees or colleagues with stress.

 Once you have identified cases of work-related stress, you can work on the best way to support each individual employee.

 By being proactive about supporting your employees, you can drive a compassionate culture throughout your organisation, which will play a significant role in helping employees to perform at their best.